 Mid Shropshire have also continued to award Life Memberships to recognise the efforts of bowlers to further the sport – and this too will resume in 2022.

-And one think the various coronavirus variants have taught us is to enjoy the sport we all love and the company and friendships it brings, aiding our mental well being and adding to the quality of our lives after such a tough 2 years.
+And one thing the various coronavirus variants have taught us is to enjoy the sport we all love and the company and friendships it brings, aiding our mental well being and adding to the quality of our lives after such a tough 2 years.

 Here’s hoping the League has a special 90th birthday!